hectorsantiago5/programming1/README.md

 # programming1

-This is a repository of projects worked on during programming 1.
+This is a repository of some projects I worked on during programming 1.